shahidul034/Database-Lab-Tutorial/README.md

 FROM dept;
 SPOOL OFF
 ```
-## Save the sql command output in xml file
+## Save the SQL command output in xml file
 > Simply change the folder path and your sql command.
 ```
 SET COLSEP ","